JensAstrup/pyOutlook/docs/source/quickstart.rst

     account_one = OutlookAccount('token 1')
     account_two = OutlookAccount('token 2')

-From here you can access any of the methods as documented in the 'pyOutlook' section.
+From here you can access any of the methods as documented in the :ref:`pyOutlook <pyOutlook>` section.
 Here are two examples of accessing an inbox and sending a new email.

 Examples